asavinov/intelligent-trading-bot/README.md

 This script simulates trades using many buy-sell signal parameters and then chooses the best performing signal parameters:
 * Script: `python -m scripts.train_signals -c config.json`

+## Backtest the model

+This script uses the model toguether with features created to backtest the stragegy defined in the configuration:
+* Script: `python -m scripts.backtest -c config.json`

 # Prediction online based on trained models (service)